d3QUone/ants_tribe/README.md

 -june 08-
 frame added; statistics block added; AO building function fixed; change_color-function fixed; count-function fixed; remade structure of object 'ant'

+-june 09-
-//june 09| personal qualities and food-fields were started; time and personal age were added;
+personal qualities and food-fields were started; time and personal age were added;

+-june 10-
-//june 10| some documentation was written; visualization of first ver friendship added
+some documentation was written; visualization of first ver friendship added

+-june 11-
-//june 11| some func's were restructured; also i tried to debug PO building func the whole day
+some func's were restructured; also i tried to debug PO building func the whole day

+-june 12-
-//june 12| food-need (beta ver) was made; number of ID's (birthes & deads) is controling
+food-need (beta ver) was made; number of ID's (birthes & deads) is controling